survivejs/webpack-book/manuscript/loading/02_images.md

 The behavior changes depending on the `limit` you set.
 Below the limit, it should inline the image while above it should emit a separate asset and a path to it.
 The CSS lookup works because of **css-loader**.
 You can also try importing the image from JavaScript code and see what happens.

-## Loading `srcset`s
+## Using `srcset`s

 Modern browsers support `srcset` attribute that lets you define an image in different resolutions.
 The browser can then choose the one that fits the display the best.
-The main options are [html-loader-srcset](https://www.npmjs.com/package/html-loader-srcset) and [responsive-loader](https://www.npmjs.com/package/responsive-loader).
+The main options are [resize-image-loader](https://www.npmjs.com/package/resize-image-loader), [html-loader-srcset](https://www.npmjs.com/package/html-loader-srcset), and [responsive-loader](https://www.npmjs.com/package/responsive-loader).

+## Optimizing images

+In case you want to compress your images, use [image-webpack-loader](https://www.npmjs.com/package/image-webpack-loader), [svgo-loader](https://www.npmjs.com/package/svgo-loader) (SVG specific), or [imagemin-webpack-plugin](https://www.npmjs.com/package/imagemin-webpack-plugin).
+This type of loader should be applied first to the data, so remember to place it as the last within `use` listing.

+Compression is particularly valuable for production builds as it decreases the amount of bandwidth required to download your image assets and speed up your site or application as a result.

 {pagebreak}